rolandleth/LTHPasscodeViewController/README.md

 UIImage(named: "my-image").tintedImageWithColor(UIColor.redColor(), blendMode: kCGBlendModeHue)
 ```

-Feel free to contact me for any questions, I'd be more than happy to hear from you [@rolandleth](https://twitter.com/rolandleth).

 ## License
 Licensed under MIT.

+---

+Feel free to contact me for any questions, I'd be more than happy to hear from you [@rolandleth](https://twitter.com/rolandleth) or at [roland@rolandleth.com](mailto:roland@rolandleth.com).